England fixtures 2022: England vs Germany, England vs Hungary, kick off time, how to watch, pundits, squad

 Like the Hungary game at the weekend Channel 4 will screen this big clash live, with the programme starting at 7pm.

-The England matches in the UEFA Nations League on Channel 4 for the first time, will be presented by Jules Breach, with Steve Bower leading the commentary alongside former England internationals Rob Green and Graeme Le Saux as co-commentators.
+The England matches in the UEFA Nations League are on Channel 4 for the first time and will be presented by Jules Breach, with Steve Bower leading the commentary alongside former England internationals Rob Green and Graeme Le Saux as co-commentators.

-Channel 4 has confirmed Breach will take centre stage as the lead presenter for Channel 4, presenting from pitch-side in Budapest as England face Hungary before travelling to Munich for the game with Germany alongside pundit Michael Owen.
+Channel 4 has confirmed Breach will take centre stage as the lead presenter for Channel 4, presenting from pitch-side in Munich as England face Germany, alongside former England goal scoring hero turned pundit, Michael Owen.

 England Women’s international Jordan Nobbs and Joe Cole will join the punditry team in Munich.